brainhack-school2024/Ashkar_project/README.md

 - Github reposiory with all the data needed to train the model, describing the project and explaining the results;
 - Two Pre-trained models on 3 and 7 Brain images;
 - The Wrap-up presentation done at the end of the Brainhack school (14-06-2024);
-- Two versions of the model 'GAN_MRI_to_CT_Visualstudio' and ' ' (ready to be ran on Google Colab for faster computing and locally using a CPU only).
+- Two versions of the model 'GAN_MRI_to_CT_Visualstudio' and 'GAN_MRI_to_CT_Colab' (ready to be ran on Google Colab for faster computing and locally using a CPU only).

 ## Results

 ### Preprocessing
 The MRI data used to train the model had different sizes, meanwhile the model takes (128x128) arrays.
 The first step was to padd all the images with 50 to 100 pixels ( MRI,CT and the mask) to ensure a (256x256) sized array.
 Next, I resized the images to (128x128) to match the conditions.
-I could have trained the model on higher resolution but I decided to go with less due to the computational resources and do to have a model capable of delivering good results in case of degraded images.
+I could have trained the model on higher resolution but I decided to go with less due to the computational resources and to have a model capable of delivering good results in case of degraded images.
 Using "ITK-SNAP", I made sure that the images and the mask are aligned, which saved a lot of work.
-The mask covered all the needed area in all the images so no additional segmentation was done.
+The mask covered the Brain area in all the images so no additional segmentation was needed.

 ### Model Testing and Validation
 After trying more than 22 combinations of subjects number, epochs number and batch size, I decided to compare 3 models: